-Each of the CIBC Private Wealth Pools (individually, as a Pool, and collectively, as the Pools) is a mutual fund trust, except the CIBC Private Wealth Canadian Core Equity Pool, CIBC Private Wealth Canadian Core Pool which intend to qualify as a mutual fund trust.
+Each of the CIBC Private Wealth Pools (individually, as a Pool, and collectively, as the Pools) is a mutual fund trust, except the CIBC Private Wealth Canadian Core Pool which is a unit trust.
 The Pools are organized under the laws of Ontario and governed by a declaration of trust (the Declaration of Trust).
-The address of the Pools' head office is 81 Bay Street, 20th Floor, CIBC Square, Toronto, Ontario, M5J 0E7.
+The address of the Pools' head office is 81 Bay Street, 20th Floor, CIBC Square, Toronto, Ontario, MSJ 0E7.